Katelyn was able to totally eliminate odour in her new house with a few effective tricks and hard work.

 Cat Pee Is the Worst Smell Imaginable

-Cat pee is among the most offensive odours on this earth and one of the most difficult ones to get rid of.
+Cat pee is among the most offensive odors on this earth and one of the most difficult ones to get rid of.
 It seems completely immune to the usual household cleaners, and once it dries, it can make your eyes water.

 There are three main situations most people find themselves in:

 - You have a cat who has had an accident.

 - You have an old or male cat whose urine is especially stinky.

 - You've recently purchased a house that was super cheap because it's toxic with the stench of cat urine.

 My personal experience is with option number three.
-I once purchased a house which had been abandoned for about six months and had been taken over by the bank.
-It turned out that a cat had discovered a wide open crawlspace access which led to a hole in one of the closets and gave him free access to the house.
+I once purchased a house that had been abandoned for about six months and had been taken over by the bank.
+It turned out that a cat had discovered a wide-open crawlspace access which led to a hole in one of the closets and gave him free access to the house.

 It was truly disgusting.
 The ammonia smell burned in our noses, and each time we toured the house, all the windows had to be opened for air.
 After a few weeks of hard work, though, the house was pee-free.
 Here's some advice based on my experience.

 Situation 1: Your Cat Had an Accident